omarmahamid/RateLimiter/README.md

 # Algorithms for rate limiter

-* Token bucket
+* 1.Token bucket
-* Leaking bucket
+* 2.Leaking bucket
-* Fixed window counter
+* 3.Fixed window counter
-* Sliding window log
+* 4.Sliding window log
-* Sliding window counter
+* 5.Sliding window counter

-# Token bucket algorithm
+# 1.Token bucket algorithm
 * mapping each request to one token
 * Handling container of tokens
 * for each request: